 Admission to the Teacher Licensure Program is by application only and is subject to certain requirements.
-Prior to admission, those who plan to pursue a program in Education must have developed entrance level competency in general knowledge and professional studies as evidenced by the following requirements::
+Prior to admission, those who plan to pursue a program in Education must have developed entrance level competency in general knowledge and professional studies as evidenced by the following requirements:

-- 1. A cumulative grade point average of 3.00 or better - 2.
-Demonstration of General Education Proficiency in the following ways: - A minimum composite score of 21 on the Enhanced American College Test (ACT) or a minimum score of 1000 on the Scholastic Aptitude Test (SAT). - Scores on the Core Academic Skills for Educators of a) mathematics, 150, b) reading, 156, c) writing, 162. - 3.
-Registration for the state mandated pedagogy assessment appropriate for the student's licensure area.
+- 1. A cumulative grade point average of 3.00 or better - Demonstration of General Education Proficiency in mathematics, reading, and writing as determined by the Education Preparation Program (e.g., current accepted passing rates on national normed assessments such as: Praxis Core Academic Skills for Educations of mathematics, reading, and writing; ACT; SAT).
+See specific details in the Educator Preparation Program Student Handbook. - Registration for the state mandated pedagogy assessment appropriate for the student's licensure area.

 Once accepted into the licensure program, Conditional Education majors will be classified as Education Licensure Candidates (EDL).
-Conditional Education majors must be classified as EDL to enroll in 300-level professional education classes until they are classified as EDL.
+Conditional Education majors must be classified as EDL to enroll in 300-level professional education classes.
 They also must maintain a 3.00 cumulative GPA in order to enroll in any professional education courses at the 300-level or above.
 (The 3.00 GPA may be waived for candidates who have earned a passing score on all state-mandated tests required for the licensure area.)